BattletechModders/StrategicOperations/README.md

 `SPAMMYAmmoDefId` - AmmunitionDef ID of SPAMMY (SPAce Magic Modular by Yang ammo) that can be used to universally resupply ammunition.

-`SPAMMYBlackList` - AmmunitionDef IDs here will not be replenished by SPAMMY ammo.
+`SPAMMYBlackList` - AmmunitionDef IDs here will not be replenished by SPAMMY ammo; WeaponDef IDs (for internal ammo weapons) will also not be replenished.

 `InternalSPAMMYDefId` - AmmunitionDef ID of SPAMMY that can only be used to resupply internal ammunition (regular SPAMMY will also resupply internal).

+`InternalSPAMMYBlackList` - WeaponDef IDs here will not be replenished by InternalSPAMMYDefId ammo.

 `ArmorSupplyAmmoDefId` - AmmunitionDef ID of ARMOR AMMO; "shots" in bin are considered to be "points" of armor available to be used in restoring other unit armor.

 `ArmorRepairMax` - decimal proportion to which armor can be restored for a given ArmorLocation on unit. i.e, if 0.9, armor can only be restored up to 90% of the initial assigned armor for that location.
 Destroyed or missing locations can (obviously) not have armor restored.